henilptel/Conjure/README.md

 - **Client-Side Processing**: All operations run locally using WebAssembly
 - **Grayscale Conversion**: Transform images to grayscale with ImageMagick's proven algorithms
+- **Blur Slider Control**: Adjust Gaussian blur intensity (0-20 radius) with real-time preview and debounced processing
+- **Non-Destructive Editing**: All effects apply to the original source image, so adjusting sliders never compounds effects
 - **Aspect Ratio Preservation**: Images are automatically scaled to fit the canvas while maintaining their original proportions
 - **File Validation**: Supports PNG, JPEG, GIF, and WebP formats with proper validation
 - **Zero Server Dependencies**: No image uploads, no cloud processing, no privacy concerns